-- (e) Effect of State Laws.
-To the extent that a State has, before August 10, 2005, adopted by law, an equivalent State qualifications-based-procurement requirement for acquiring architectural, engineering, and design services, State procedures, rather than Federal "Brooks Act" procedures (40 U.S.C.
-Sections 1101 through 1104), may be used. - (4) Audits and Indirect Costs.
-As required by 49 U.S.C.
-Section 5325(b)(2), the following requirements apply to a third party contract for program management, architectural engineering, construction management, feasibility studies, preliminary engineering, design, architectural, engineering, surveying, mapping, or related services: - (a) Performance of Audits.
-The third party contract or subcontract must be performed and audited in compliance with FAR Part 31 cost principles. - (b) Indirect Cost Rates.
-The recipient and the third party contractor, its subcontractors and subrecipients, if any, must accept FAR indirect cost rates for the one-year applicable accounting periods established by a cognizant Federal or State government agency, if those rates are not currently under dispute. - (c) Application of Rates.
-After a firm's indirect cost rates established as described in subparagraph 3.f(4)(b) above are accepted, those rates will apply for purposes of contract estimation, negotiation, administration, reporting, and payments, not limited by administrative or de facto ceilings. - (d) Prenotification; Confidentiality of Data.
-Before requesting or using cost or rate data described in subparagraph 3.f(4)(c) above, a recipient must notify the affected firm(s).
-That data must be kept confidential and may not be accessible by or provided by the agency or group of agencies that share cost data under this subparagraph, except by written permission of the audited firm.
-If prohibited by law, that cost and rate data may not be disclosed under any circumstances.
-FTA recognizes that many States have "Open Records" laws that may make it difficult to maintain confidential cost or rate data.
-As a result, before requesting or using a firm's cost or rate data, not only should a recipient notify the affected firm, but it must also obtain permission to provide that data in response to a valid request under applicable State law.
+(3) Effect of State Laws.
+To the extent that a State has, before August 10, 2005, adopted by law, an equivalent State qualifications-based procurement requirement for acquiring architectural, engineering, and design services, State procedures, rather than Federal "Brooks Act" procedures (40 U.S.C.
+1101 through 1104), may be used.

+- (4) Multiple Award Indefinite-Delivery A&E Contracts.
+Recipients are not precluded from making multiple award indefinite-delivery contracts for A&E services, provided the selection of A&E firms and placement of orders is consistent with the requirement for qualifications-based selection. - Audits and Indirect Costs.
+49 U.S.C.
+5325(b)(2) applies the following requirements to a contract for (5) A&E services: - Performance of Audits.
+The A&E services contract or subcontract must be performed and (a) audited in compliance with FAR Part 31 cost principles. - (b) Indirect Cost Rates.
+The recipient and the third-party contractor, its subcontractors and subrecipients, if any, must accept indirect cost rates established in accordance with the FAR for one-year applicable accounting periods established by a cognizant Federal or State government agency if those rates are not currently under dispute. - Application of Rates.
+After a firm's indirect cost rates are accepted, those rates will apply for (c) purposes of contract estimation, negotiation, administration, reporting, and payments, not limited by administrative or de facto ceilings. - Prenotification; Confidentiality of Data.
+Before requesting or using cost or rate data described (d) in subparagraph 3.f(4)(c) above, a recipient must notify any affected firm before such request or use.
+That data must be kept confidential and must not be accessible by or provided by the agency or group of agencies that share cost data under this subparagraph, except by written permission of the audited firm.
+If prohibited by law, that cost, and rate data may not be disclosed under any circumstances.
+Many States have "Open Records" laws that may make it difficult to maintain confidential cost or rate data.
+As a result, before requesting or using a firm's cost or rate data, a recipient should also obtain permission to provide that data in response to a valid request under applicable State law.
 The confidentiality requirements of 49 U.S.C.
-5325(b)(2)(D) cannot be waived, even if those confidentiality requirements conflict with State law or regulations. - g.
-Design-Bid-Build.
-The design-bid-build procurement method requires separate contracts for design services and for construction. - (1) Design Services.
-For design services, the recipient must use qualifications-based procurement procedures, in compliance with applicable Federal, State and local law and regulations. - (2) Construction.
-Because the recipient may not use qualifications-based procurement procedures for the actual construction, alteration or repair of real property, the recipient generally must use competitive procedures for the construction.
-These may include sealed bidding or competitive negotiation procurement methods, as appropriate.
+5325(b)(2)(D) cannot be waived, even if those confidentiality requirements conflict with State law or regulations.